 In addition to dolphins (and porpoises), Minke Whales are often spotted over the summer months.
 The diversity of marine life in the Moray Firth has meant that extensive research has been carried out so in addition to dolphins, surveyors have spotted Killer Whales, Pilot Whales and Humpback Whales in the Moray Firth.

 A combination of luck and patience is required in dolphin spotting but the chances of seeing them are good.
-If you are keen to see dolphins on your visit you will probably need to spend some time looking for them and even then, there are no guarantees.
+If you are keen to see dolphins on your visit you will probably need to spend quite some time looking for them and even then, there are no guarantees.